Silversunset01/dbm/scripts.md

 - Change the value of `sel = 5` to be however many items you want to select

 ```
-//count how many items are in the list
+// Count how many items are in the list
 var myList = tempVars("Your List Variable");
 var myListLen = myList.length;
 var sel = 5;

-//Select # random numbers from the total length of the list of items
+// Select # random numbers from the total length of the list of items
 var arr = []
 while(arr.length < sel){
     var r = Math.floor(Math.random()*myListLen) + 1;